pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/microservice_dockerization/step1.md

 Python is an interpreted language and does not require compilation.
 But to save an identical pipeline, a stub script is used.

-To perform the build process for a Python project, we'll be creating a Docker container build scenario in a file named **Dockerfile.build**.
-Copy the following into this file:

 {{< tabsection >}}
   {{< include "../__code1_node.md" >}}
 {{< /tabsection >}}